demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

   // ...
 ```

-The real concern is if we are going with the current code as it is, while compiling the code on a cloud machine, that machine has to have a local postgres database which can be accessed using the above connection string literal.
+The real concern is if we are going with the current code as it is while compiling the code on a cloud machine, that machine has to have a local Postgres database which can be accessed using the above connection string literal.

 We can have a separate database (accessible from anywhere) for this purpose alone and uses that as a literal.
-But there are lot of drawbacks!
+But there are a lot of drawbacks!

-* Now we need to maintain two databases, one for compilation and another one for running in production
+* Now we need to maintain two databases, one for compilation and another one for running in production.

 * It means our migration script has to run on both the databases.

 * We also need to makes sure that the database schema should be same in both the databases.

-It's lot of work(!) for an obvious task!
+It's lot of work(!) for a simple task!
 So, this approach is not practical.

 Before arriving at the solution, Let's think about what would be an ideal scenario.

-1. Provision a production ready PostgreSQL database
+1. Provision a production-ready PostgreSQL database
-2. Set the connection string of this database as the value of environment varialbe `FSTWEET_DB_CONN_STRING`
+2. Set the connection string of this database as the value of environment variable `FSTWEET_DB_CONN_STRING`
 3. Run the migration script
 4. Compile (Build) the application
 5. Run the application

-The first step is manual and the rest of the steps are already taken care by our FAKE build script.
+The first step is manual, and our FAKE build script is already taking care of rest of the steps.

 > We'll be adding a separate step in our build script to run the application on cloud.